LEAP-OSU/FTIR_scan/README.md

 ### (1) Setting up Your Python Environment

 Here I will show you how to setup your python environment in the context of Anaconda/VS Code.
 If you use something else its probably similar just adapt it to your needs.

+(1) Clone the repository

+(2) Activate the anaconda terminal and navigate the the root directory of the repository

+(3) run the command "conda env create -f environment.yaml" this will create the conda environment using the provided .yaml file

+(4) activate the environment using "conda activate YAG_exp"